 F. Are your staff trained and competent in their required tasks?
 (Refer Section 5.4.2 of this manual).
-Have you and your staff had additional training in pig health, welfare and/or specific husbandry tasks?
-Do you induct new staff?
-Do you have records of training undertaken by you and your staff?
-Are staff familiar with SOPs/WIs?
-Yes Yes Yes Yes No No No Provide evidence of experience.
-Examples of evidence may include but is not limited to: diaries, records of work history or previous references (Refer Section 5.4 of this manual).
-Model Code of Practice for the Welfare of Animals - Pigs.
-Diary - Training Record/Certificates Note: You and your staff must be 'suitably trained' to care for pigs.
+Yes No Provide evidence of experience.
+Examples of evidence may include but is not limited to: diaries, records of work history or previous Have you and your staff had additional training in pig health, welfare and/or specific husbandry tasks?
+Yes No references (Refer Section 5.4 of this manual).
+Model Code of Practice for the Welfare of Animals - Pigs. - Do you induct new staff?
+Yes No Do you have records of training undertaken by you and your staff?
+Yes No - Are staff familiar with SOPs/WIs?
+Yes No Diary - Training Record/Certificates Note: You and your staff must be 'suitably trained' to care for pigs.
 Evidence of formal training will help you prove you have the skills to care for your pigs properly.
 (Refer Section 5.4 of this manual).
-G. Do you have a client relationship with a registered veterinary practitioner?
-Data (shook against visitara) - When did the vet last visit?
+G. Do you have a client relationship with a registered veterinary practitioner? - When did the vet last visit?
 Date (check against visitors' record) Has the vet prescribed any medications for use in your piggery?
 Yes No If yes, where are prescriptions kept? - What are the vet contacts?
 Yes No Name of practice/veterinarian: Contact phone number: And/or email address:

-Production System Definitions In order to be APIQ \checkmark ® Certified, piggeries must meet one of three production system definitions.

-Indoor piggery (IN) is the default definition for APIQ Certification that applies to all piggeries that do not meet the specific requirements to be defined as Free Range (FR) or Outdoor Bred, Raised Indoors on Straw (OB).
+Standard 1.2 In order to be APIQ $\sqrt{}$ Certified, piggeries must meet one of three production system definitions.
+Production System Indoor piggery (IN) is the default definition for APIQ Certification that applies Definitions to all piggeries that do not meet the specific requirements to be defined as Free Range (FR) or Outdoor Bred, Raised Indoors on Straw (OB).
 FR piggeries must keep all stages of production outdoors, with appropriate access to shelter.
-They must comply with the APL Definition of 'Free Range' and the APIQ \checkmark ® Standards and Performance Indicators for FR.

-OB piggeries must comply with the APL Definition of 'Outdoor Bred, Raised Indoors on Straw' and the APIQ \checkmark ® Standards and Performance Indicators for OB production.
+They must comply with the APL Definition of 'Free Range' and the APIQ \checkmark° Standards and Performance Indicators for FR.
+OB piggeries must comply with the APL Definition of 'Outdoor Bred, Raised Indoors on Straw' and the APIQ \checkmark° Standards and Performance Indicators for OB production.
 Any communication or marketing material produced that describes or depicts the production system on farm accurately reflects the system used.

 A. Are you by definition an Indoor piggery?
-Yes No WIs/Piggery Map/Plan Are all pigs (weaners, growers and breeding stock) fully or partially housed?
-Yes No Do you meet the APIQ Environmental Standards for Outdoor Pigs where pigs are kept outdoors in areas2 that are not within the piggeries controlled effluent system.
+Yes No Wls/Piggery Map/Plan Are all pigs (weaners, growers and breeding stock) fully or partially housed?
+Yes No Do you meet the APIQè Environmental Standards for Outdoor Pigs where pigs are kept outdoors in areas2 that are not within the piggeries controlled effluent system.
 Yes No Do you meet the definition of feedlot piggery under the APL National Environmental Guidelines for Piggeries?
 Yes No You don't meet the FR and/or OB definitions but seek APIQè Certification.
-Yes No Would you like to display the APIQè Certified gate sign and Logo?
+Yes No Would you like to display the APIQ√[®] Certified gate sign and Logo?
 Yes No If yes, Contact APIQM to sign a Deed and receive a Free Gate sign.